beeina/Project-2/README.md

 ## Next Steps:

-- Add a calendar for goal track.
+- Add a calendar to track goal.

 - Sign up through different email can be done.